 Peace is my Governor

-When I I started blogging years ago, back when it would have seemed I had every right in the world to be in turmoil, anxious and afraid, I remembered my mom’s coping mechanism — it was God’s peace.
-Like little David, the shepherd boy, I faced those giants and slung my “peace” stones at those giants in my life.
-I started blogging and, quite frankly, not only have I experienced inexplicable peace during the worst of times, but I’ve been able to pay it forward and convey to others how they, too, can live in a place of peace that passes understanding.
+I started blogging years ago, back when it would have seemed I had every right in the world to be in turmoil, anxiety and fear.
+But, like little David, the shepherd boy, I faced those giants and slung my “peace” stones at them.
+I started blogging and, quite frankly, not only have I experienced almost unexplainable peace during those worst of times, but I’ve been able to convey to others how they, too, can live in God’s sweet peace.

-If there’s anything I protect and hold most precious to my heart, it’s God’s peace.
-That peace has been my dearest ally and friend for many years.
+If there’s anything I protect and hold most precious to my heart, it’s peace.
+That peace is what has been my dearest ally and friend for many years.
 When I wake in the morning, I know peace is with me.
-When I go to bed at night, I ensure His peace is with by not watching the evening news or some horror flick.
+When I go to bed at night, I sure don’t watch the evening news or some horror flick.
 I go to bed with peace.
 When I wake in the middle of the night and turmoil tries to overwhelm me, I go to the scripture “Him I will keep in perfect peace whose mind is STAYED on Me.”
 Isaiah 26:3.
-If I encounter conflict in the lives of others, I’ll steer clear of that conflict at all costs.
+I steer clear of conflict at all costs.

 Here’s the good news: We can have that kind of peace.
 Jesus told His disciples, “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”
 John 14:27.

 The peace Christ gives is fully satisfying.
 It’s peace of mind, heart, body and soul.
-It is contentment knowing that no matter what happens, we are in the care of the Almighty.
-Psalm 29:11, “The LORD gives strength to His people; the LORD blesses his people with peace.”
+It’s contentment knowing that no matter what happens, we are in the care of the Almighty.
+Psalm 29:11, “The LORD gives strength to his people; the LORD blesses his people with peace.”